0x20/pddriver/README.md

 # pddriver

-Driver for the presence detect sensor that's embedded in the touchscreen AIO PC we use in our bar till.
+At hackerspace.gent we have a Fujitsu touch screen PC that we use as the cash register for the bar.
+However, the screen is rather slow to wake up when you tap it.
+The hardware has a built-in presence detect sensor within the webcam module.
+This repository contains a daemon that monitors this sensor and wakes up the screen when a human-like object is detected.

 ## Dependencies

-    sudo apt install libudev-dev libusb-1.0-0-dev
+    sudo apt install libudev-dev libusb-1.0-0-dev xdotool

 ## Installation

-- make sure to chown root + chmod u+s the file
+Install the dependencies using:

+    sudo apt install libudev-dev libusb-1.0-0-dev xdotool

+Build using a recent version of cmake, and copy the pddriver executable to `/usr/local/bin`.

+Chown the `pddriver` executable to root, and set the correct setuid permissions:

+    chown root /usr/local/bin/pddriver
+    chmod u+s /usr/local/bin/pddriver

+## Author

+This tool was written by Yvan Janssens <yvanj@cyber.gent>.

 ## Initial investigation